-The project kicked off with a 2016 study conducted and funded by a partnership that includes the District of Columbia Department of Transportation, Arlington County, Rosslyn Business Improvement District (BID), Georgetown University, Gould Property Company, JBG Companies, Penzance, and Georgetown Business Improvement District (BID).
+The project kicked off with a 2016 study conducted and funded by a partnership that includes the District of Columbia Department of Transportation, Arlington County, Rosslyn Business Improvement District (BID), Georgetown University, Gould Property Company, JBG SMITH, Penzance, and Georgetown Business Improvement District (BID).
 Led by ZGF Architects, the feasibility study’s objective was to identify and lay out the demand, financial, regulatory, design and real estate considerations of an aerial gondola lift between the two commercial districts.
 Partners contributed a total of $215,000 in order to launch the study, which deemed the gondola feasible.

 The partners envision riders enjoying a hassle-free, four-minute ride that whisks them across the Potomac River as they savor the aerial and skyline views.